 The Greenhouse Gas Pollution Pricing Act ("GGPPA") implements the Framework.
 The provisions of the GGPPA are intended to serve as a regulatory backstop in the event a province does not otherwise implement an adequate provincial GHG regime.
 It is comprised of two primary elements: (i) a charge on fossil fuels; and (ii) an output-based pricing system ("OBPS") for large industrial emitters which involves payment for the portions of their emissions above an annual emissions limit.
-Pursuant to the Framework and the GGPPA, in the event a province does not implement an adequate GHG regime, the federal requirements involving the imposition of a charge on fossil fuels will apply, which requirements imposed a charge of \$50/tonne in 2022 and impose a charge of \$65/tonne in 2023.
-As set out in the GGPPA, the carbon price will increase by \$15/tonne each year over the next seven years, resulting in a carbon price of \$170/tonne in 2030.
+Pursuant to the Framework and the GGPPA, in the event a province does not implement an adequate GHG regime, the federal requirements involving the imposition of a charge on fossil fuels will apply, which requirements imposed a charge of \$65/tonne in 2023 and impose a charge of \$80/tonne in 2024.
+As set out in the GGPPA, the carbon price will increase by \$15/tonne each year over the next several years, resulting in a carbon price of \$170/tonne in 2030.
+The Corporation continues to monitor the federal government's assessment of provincial alternative carbon pricing systems for compliance with the GGPPA.